Hexalyse/RPi-weather-log/README.md

 ## RaspberryPi temperature and humidity logger

-This project is a little script I made (I know it's ugly) to log the ambient temperature, humidity and CPU temperature of my RPi.
+This project is a little script I made to log the ambient temperature, humidity and CPU temperature of my RPi.
 It uses a DS18B20 sensor for the temperature (good precision) and a cheap DHT11 sensor for the humidity.
 It also logs the CPU temperature of the RPi